This page is an overview, and you will learn general information about:

 The best advice about protein?
 Get what you need from low-fat protein sources like lean meats, poultry and fish, low fat or nonfat dairy products, and vegetarian protein sources like tofu.

-If you have kidney problems, you may need to limit how much protein you eat.
-Your registered dietitian can help select the amount of protein that is right for you.
+If you have kidney problems, you should discuss protein targets with your doctor and dietitian.
+Your registered dietitian can help select the amount of protein that is right for you and help you learn to count grams of protein if necessary.

 Fat is another important part of your diet.
 Remember that fat has twice the calories as equal amounts of carbohydrate or protein.
 Limiting the fat you eat will help you control your weight and prevent heart and blood vessel disease.